Search

 What is a Disclosure Letter?

 Business purchase transactions usually involve the seller giving warranties to the buyer relating to the business and assets which are the subject of the transaction.
-A breach of the warranties may result in a legal claim against the seller for damages for breach of contract.
+A breach of the warranties may result in legal warranty claims against the seller for damages for breach of contract.

-The seller may wish to disclose specific events or circumstances as exceptions to certain warranties.
+The seller may wish to disclose specific events or circumstances as exceptions to certain warranties, often matters which come to light during the buyer’s due diligence process.
 The disclosure of these matters is intended to protect the seller against a potential claim for breach of the particular warranties.
-Instead of amending or qualifying the warranties themselves, the disclosures against specific warranties are set out in a separate letter prepared by the seller, known as a “Disclosure Letter”.
+Instead of amending or qualifying the warranties themselves, the disclosures against specific warranties are set out in a separate letter prepared by the seller (or the seller’s solicitors), known as a “Disclosure Letter”.
+Usually, the letter is divided into general disclosures and specific disclosures.

 The warranties may explicitly require that certain facts or documents be included in the Disclosure Letter.
 For instance, a warranty might require that the Disclosure Letter contains details and copies of all material contracts relating to the business.
 Failure to disclose a material contract may result in a claim against the seller for breach of warranty if the omission causes loss to the buyer.